-- Professional Growth and Learning on interim assessments and data analysis will improve student achievement. (i-Ready, FUNdations, IXL) - Professional Growth and Learning on problem-solving, rigor, relevance, critical thinking, and cognitive engagement will improve student achievement. - Professional Growth and Learning activities will prepare students to be successful when taking state assessments tied to the Missouri Learning Standards. - Professional Growth and Learning opportunities for collaboration and curriculum alignment (vertical, horizontal, full) in all subject areas will improve student achievement. - Math, reading and writing skills will improve through training on research-based best-practice math, reading and writing strategies. - Professional growth and learning opportunities will increase the use and quality of assessment strategies to improve student achievement. - Professional growth and learning on differentiated instruction will increase student engagement and achievement. - Professional growth and learning opportunities on co-teaching strategies will improve assessment scores of IEP students. - Professional Growth and Learning opportunities for ongoing analysis of student and district performance will improve student achievement. - Professional growth and learning on equitable access of curriculum, instruction, and assessment for the student group populations will improve the achievement of the student groups. - Professional growth and learning opportunities will be provided for standards-referenced grading to improve student achievement. - Professional growth and learning opportunities for Special Education (for example, Core and More)
+- Professional Growth and Learning on interim assessments and data analysis will improve student achievement. (i-Ready, FUNdations, IXL) - Professional Growth and Learning on problem-solving, rigor, relevance, critical thinking, and cognitive engagement will improve student achievement. - Professional Growth and Learning activities will prepare students to be successful when taking state assessments tied to the Missouri Learning Standards. - Professional Growth and Learning opportunities for collaboration and curriculum alignment (vertical, horizontal, full) in all subject areas will improve student achievement. - Math, reading and writing skills will improve through training on research-based best-practice math, reading and writing strategies. - Professional growth and learning opportunities will increase the use and quality of assessment strategies to improve student achievement. - Professional growth and learning on differentiated instruction will increase student engagement and achievement. - Professional growth and learning opportunities on co-teaching strategies will improve assessment scores of IEP students. - Professional Growth and Learning opportunities for ongoing analysis of student and district performance will improve student achievement. - Professional growth and learning opportunities on effective strategies for working with students living in poverty will be implemented. - Professional growth and learning on equitable access of curriculum, instruction, and assessment for the subgroup student group populations will improve the achievement of the subgroup student groups student. - Professional growth and learning opportunities will be provided for standards-referenced grading to improve student achievement. - Professional growth and learning opportunities for Special Education (for example, Core and More)